Imoptimal/imoptimal-theme/readme.txt

 Stable tag: trunk

 == Description ==
-Starter theme, with an option to enable users to build their whole website with widgets (option available inside of admin menu, at Appearance/Customize).
+Simplistic theme, with an option to enable users to build their whole website with widgets (option available inside of admin menu, at Appearance/Customize).
 Best if used with Pagebuilder by Siteorigin plugin, and its widgets bundle.
 Intended for technically advanced users that build their own websites or websites for others, as a tool to make this process more efficient.
 IMPORTANT: CSS knowledge mandatory in order to use this theme to its fullest potential.

 It provides widget areas in these sections: header, footer, sidebar, homepage content, page content, 404 page, and shop page (if woocommerce plugin is active).